-Graduates from RIT's Manufacturing Engineering Technology program will demonstrate:
+Graduates from RIT's Manufacturing Engineering Technology program will be:

-G. An ability to apply written, oral, and graphical communication in both technical and non-technical environments; and an ability to identify and use appropriate technical literature
+g-w. an ability to apply written and graphical communication in both technical and non-technical environments; and an ability to identify and use appropriate technical literature;

-K. A commitment to quality, timeliness, and continuous improvement
+k. commitment to quality, timeliness, and continuous improvement.

 Program Specific Criteria